mnbondong/mnbondong/README.md

 - 👋 Hi, I’m @mnbondong
-- 👀 I’m interested in python
+- 👀 I’m interested in Data Science, ML and AI
-- 🌱 I’m currently learning python for data science
+- 🌱 I’m currently learning Python for Data Science
-- 💞️ I’m looking to collaborate on health information systems
+- 💞️ I’m looking to collaborate on Healthcare Tech Projects
-- 📫 How to reach me nminkumamb@icloud.com
+- 📫 Reach me on nminkumamb@icloud.com

 <!---
 mnbondong/mnbondong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.